hafsahfreeaccount/Hangman/README.md

 Create automated tests for core game functions.
 Manual testing for user interaction and accessibility.
 ### Post launch maintenance
 Collect and analyse user feedback via surveys.
 Update features if needed and regular updates based on user feedback.
+### Potential considerations
+Initially, we were considering using react native to develop a mobile app as it is the recommended method to develop such an app.
+However, we opted for creating a web app as it is somthing we are all familiar with as a team and found that it makes the development process simpler if all team members are on the same skill level.
+This reduces errors and means that development time is reduced.

 ## Test Plan